• home

 Location : Kyoto

 Konnichiwa!
 Welcome to Kyoto.
 Serving as Japan's capital and the emperor's residence from 794 until 1868, Kyoto is the spiritual centre of Zen Buddhism and one of the most historically important cities in Japan.
 Unlike many of its neighbours Kyoto escaped destruction during World War II and thousands of temples, shrines and other historically invaluable structures survive in the city today.
 This adventure begins with a welcome meeting at 6 pm where you'll meet your tour leader and fellow travellers.
 You can arrive at any time during the day as there are no activities planned until this important meeting.
-Afterwards, head out on an evening walk before choosing whether you want to join the group for an optional dinner or hit the streets solo.
+Afterwards, head out on an evening walk before enjoying a welcome dinner.
 If you arrive early, Kyoto offers a myriad of options to explore.
 For a taste of Shogun life, head to the World Heritage-listed Nijo Castle, perhaps the best surviving example of castle palace architecture from Japan's feudal era.
 See how the Emperor lived at the Sento Imperial Palace within Kyoto Imperial Park, an attractive park in the centre of the city.
 Or for a quieter moment, you may wish to contemplate silently in one of the serene karesansui (Zen gardens) that dot the city.
-Ride distance – no included riding today

 Day :2